New South Wales Wines

 Since 1877 when Samuel McWilliam planted his first vines at Corowa in New South Wales, successive generations of the McWilliam family have been pioneering the art of fine winemaking in Australia.
 Always innovative, McWilliam's has ensured its position at the forefront of Australian winemaking by introducing new production techniques and some of the world's most advanced technology in the company's wineries and vineyards.

-About McGuigan Winery
+More About McGuigan Wines

 McGuigan Wines is the culmination of the McGuigan family's involvement in the Australian wine industry for more than fifty years